-Coronavirus: Australian PM orders pubs, gyms and casinos closed from midday Monday
+Coronavirus: Australian PM orders pubs, gyms and casinos closed from midday

 Supermarkets, banks, pharmacies and convenience stores are expected to remain open.

-The government could also consider locking down "red zones" as it has in Wuhan and parts of Northern Italy.
+The Government could also consider locking down "red zones" as it has in Wuhan and parts of Northern Italy.
 State leaders are due to provide more detail to their residents today.

 The additional restrictions come on top of bans on social gatherings of more than 500 people outside and 100 people inside that are already in place.